An effective estimate for the sum of two cubes problem: Acknowledgments

 \section{Acknowledgments}

-I am thankful to Dr. Anup Dixit and Sushant Kala for their invaluable support, guidance and numerous fruitful discussions.
-I would also like to thank The Institute of Mathematical Sciences, Chennai(HBNI) for supporting my stay as a visiting student.
+I thank Dr. Anup Dixit and Sushant Kala for their invaluable support, guidance and numerous fruitful discussions.
+I also thank Prof. C. L. Stewart for letting me know of the result in \cite{c7}.
+I am thankful to The Institute of Mathematical Sciences, Chennai for supporting my stay as a visiting student.